 Research proposals addressing COVID-19 in Low and Middle Income Countries (LMICs) - supported by NIHR and UKRI

 Global Effort on COVID-19 Health Research is a new cross UK government funding call aiming to support applied health research that will address COVID-19 knowledge gaps.
 The focus is on understanding the pandemic and mitigating its health impacts in LMIC contexts.
 The call prioritises epidemiology, clinical management, infection control and health system responses.

 The UK Department of Health and Social Care (DHSC) through the National Institute for Health Research (NIHR)

-The Medical Research Council (MRC), which is part of UK Research and Innovation (UKRI), and includes funding from the UK Government’s Global Challenges Research Fund (GCRF) and Newton Fund.
+The Medical Research Council (MRC), which is part of UK Research and Innovation (UKRI).

 The Funds form part of the UK's Official Development Assistance (ODA).
 Support will be available to address the impacts of COVID-19 in LMICs for research which has a direct and primary focus on improving health in LMIC countries.
 Applications will be accepted from eligible institutions based in the UK or in LMICs.
 Restrictions apply, please refer to the full call information for further details.

 This call builds on the NIHR and MRC/UKRI COVID-19 Rapid Response UK-focussed rolling call to facilitate a coordinated research approach and will be run as a series of calls i.e. three consecutive rounds of the call will take place on a rolling basis.